thenucleus/nuclei.plugins/README.md

 # Nuclei.Plugins

 Nuclei is a collection of libraries containing classes and functions for inter-application interaction via a command mechanism, diagnostics, configuration handling, exception handling and assembly location and loading.
-The 'Nuclei.Plugins' assembly contains a set of classes and interfaces for plugin discovery and loading.
+The `Nuclei.Plugins` assemblies contain a set of classes and interfaces for detecting and delay loading plugins via MEF.

-# Installation instructions
+## Installation instructions

 All libraries are available on [NuGet.org](https://www.nuget.org/packages/Nuclei.Plugins/).

-# How to build
+## How to build

 The solution files are created in Visual Studio 2013 (using .NET 4.0) and the assemblies can be build either from Visual Studio or through the build script.
 To invoke the build script use the following command line from the workspace directory (assuming MsBuild is on the PATH)